 When the golden sun rays flow inside the living creatures’ veins to wake them up from a sweet long hibernation, Nowruz begins.
 The Persian New Year or Nowruz is a combination of two words, “Now” means new and “Ruz” which means day.
-On the spring equinox, when the length of day and night become exactly equal, not only those who live in Iran but also Iranians from all around the world celebrate the Persian New Year .
+On the spring equinox, when the length of day and night become exactly equal, those who live in Iran and Iranians from all around the world celebrate the Persian New Year .

 The History of Nowruz?

-Nowruz is a traditional Persian ritual that is celebrated by all Iranians with different religions and beliefs.
-This celebration goes back to ancient Persia, a time when it seems myth and reality were interwoven deeply.
+Nowruz is a traditional Persian ritual celebrated by all Iranians with different religions and beliefs.
+This celebration goes back to ancient Persia, when it seems myth and reality were interwoven deeply.

 Siavash is a brave, handsome prince from the Shahnameh (a masterpiece Persian epic written by famous poet Ferdowsi between 977 to 1010 CE) who is well known for his pure heart and impeccability.
 His stepmother, Soudabeh, was in love with him and asked Siavash to be with her, but Siavash could not stand this wicked offer and turned her down multiple times.
 The stepmother got furious and accused Siavash of committing adultery.
 The punishment of adultery was execution, and the king had to follow the rules even though he knew that his son was innocent.
-The maggies came up with a plan to make sure that he is indeed guilty.
-Based on an old tradition, they made a big fire and told Siavash to go through it.
-If he was not guilty, he could pass the fire without being burnt; otherwise, he would burn to death.
-People who knew Siavash is innocent, mourned for his kind heart, but Siavash easily passed the test and came out alive, so his innocence became apparent for everyone.
+The maggies came up with a plan to ensure that he was indeed guilty.
+They made a big fire based on an old tradition and told Siavash to go through it.
+He could pass the fire without being burnt; otherwise, he would burn to death.
+People who knew Siavash was innocent mourned for his kind heart, but Siavash easily passed the test and came out alive, so his innocence became apparent for everyone.
 After this incident, Siavash did not want to stay there anymore, so he asked his father to send him to the war between Iran and Touran (a country near Iran in Shahnameh which is known as Afghanistan, today).
 However, with some political negotiation between the two countries, they made peace and Siavash went to Turan.
 He married the princess of Turan, Farangis, and became the governor of a large region there.
-Garsivaz who was the king’s brother became jealous of Siavash and accused him of being a traitor to the empire.
+Garsivaz, the king’s brother, became jealous of Siavash and accused him of being a traitor to the empire.
 Afrasiab, the king, got furious and attacked Siavash’s army.
-The king did not have mercy even for his pregnant daughter Farangis, and ordered his men to beat her hard enough for her to lose the child.
+The king did not have mercy even for his pregnant daughter Farangis and ordered his men to beat her hard enough for her to lose the child.
 Eventually, Turan’s army interned Siavash and beheaded him.
-A plant grew from the spot where his blood had been spilled, which is called Par-Siavashan.
+A plant grew from the spot where his blood had been spilled, called Par-Siavashan.
 No matter how much you cut this plant, it will regrow again, and that is why it became the symbol of resurrection to show that pureness never dies.

-Based on this story, in Nowruz, ancient Persians used to mourn for Siavash’s death, and by seeing the growth of Par-Siavashan, that is only found in spring, they celebrate the new year.
+Based on this story, in Nowruz, ancient Persians used to mourn for Siavash’s death, and by seeing the growth of Par-Siavashan, which is only found in spring, they celebrate the new year.